KajBot/Kajbot4Discord-Custom-commands/README.md

 # custom-commands
-place these in the "commands" folder and rember to set AutoCompile commands to true
+Place these in the "commands" folder and remember to set AutoCompile commands to true